suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #esdh-example title="COSE_Encrypt Example for ES-DH"}

-# Firmware Updates on IoT Devices with Flash Memory.
+# Firmware Updates on IoT Devices with Flash Memory

 Flash memory on microcontrollers is a type of non-volatile memory that erases
 data in units called blocks, pages or sectors and re-writes data at byte level